aroberge/reeborg-world-creation/naming-convention.md

 # Naming convention

 > _**R.U.R.** is a 1920 science fiction play by the Czech writer **Karel **Čapek.
-R.U.R. stands for Rossumovi Univerzální Roboti \(Rossum’s Universal Robots\).\[1\] However, the English phrase Rossum’s Universal Robots had been used as the subtitle in the Czech original.\[2\] It premiered on 25 January 1921 and introduced the word "robot" to the English language and to science fiction as a whole._
+R.U.R. stands for Rossumovi Univerzální Roboti \(Rossum’s Universal Robots\).
+However, the English phrase Rossum’s Universal Robots had been used as the subtitle in the Czech original.
+It premiered on 25 January 1921 and introduced the word _**robot **_to the English language and to science fiction as a whole._
 >
 > reference: [wikipedia:R.U.R.](https://en.wikipedia.org/wiki/R.U.R.)
 >
-> \[R. Pattis named his robot Karel, the inspiration for Reeborg, in honour of Karel Čapek.\]
+> \[Note that Karel the robot, the inspiration for Reeborg, was thus named by R. Pattis in honour of Karel Čapek.\]

 Since the goal of Reeborg's World is to allow students to run their own programs, name clashes have to be avoided between functions created for Reeborg's World and those created by the student.
 The imperfect solution I have chosen is to try, as much as possible, to use a single global object or namespace, `RUR`, originally inspired by the 1920 science fiction play but which can stand for _**R**eeborg the **U**sed**R**obot_ and is also valid in French as _le **R**obot **U**sagé **R**eeborg_.